SisyphianLiger/TheCProgrammingLanguageSolutions/README.md

 when there is a " ", an tab, or a new line, we can use a if else chain to make it such that if we find those three breaks between words then we print a blank line, and else we print the char.

+## 1.13 Write a program to print a histogram from the char word input length
+For this problem I wanted to make try to make an inverted histogram, i.e. a vertical graph.
+It took a bit of time to figure out, and it was definitely a write it down on paper solution.

+Putiing it down on paper I could see that I could simply flip the first for loop, and with that use the for loops value to compare to the element and check if the element in the array is less than or equal to the I value.
+We print * if this logic is met and otherwise we print ' '

+## 1.14 Write a program to print a histogram for all printable char frequencies
+Here I just decided to make the histogram horizontal both to do it the other way, but also just to see how it would look.
+Now, the prompt says to print a histogram of all frequencies, but if I am honest, that is a bit difficult presenting it, to human readable formats in you shell.

+So I took the following idea into consideration, we should find printable chars, if we do, we can store them in an array, we know for example that there are 95 characters in total, and that there is an integer representation of the chars, in question.
+Thus, for any char not in the range of we ignore it, then to add the sequence of chars in order I create a symbolic constant that subtracts, the difference of the char to it's index, i.e. if char == 32, 32 - 32 == 0, add increment the char at arr[c - ASCIISTART]++.

+The final step is to again print out the array, accounting for a difference in the x access of + 2,  where 0 displays the char and 1 displays a seperator.

+The result is a histogram that counts all instances of printable chars to the terminal.

+## 1.15